SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

    As mentioned above,
    a public type defaults to having internal members, not public members.
    If you want a type member to be public, you must explicitly mark it as such.
-   This ensures that the public-facing API for a type is something you opt in to publishing, and avoids presenting the internal workings of a type as public API by mistake.
+   This requirement ensures that the public-facing API for a type is something you opt in to publishing, and avoids presenting the internal workings of a type as public API by mistake.